TroyCaywood/Python/100 Days of Code/Days/Day-21.md

 ## Class Inheritance

 - Classes can inherit behavior and appearance from other classes
 - For example, the Fish class is inheriting everything from the Animal class.
-To do so we call the Animal class when defining the Fish class in the parenthesis and then in the initialization for the Fish class we call `super().__init__()` the super refers to the super class which is Animal in this case and causes the Fish class to inherit all of the methods etc from Animal.
+To do so we call the Animal class when defining the Fish class in the parenthesis and then in the initialization for the Fish class we call `super().__init__()` the super refers to the super class which is Animal in this case and causes the Fish class to inherit all of the methods and attributes from Animal.
 ```python
 class Animal(self):
    def __init__(self):